N8WM/lethal-com-mods/README.md

 - Double-click the file again to reenable the mods

-## Updating / Pulling the most recent changes
+## Updating to the most recent changes
 If this repository has been updated by someone, you can pull the most recent version pretty easily.
 - Open the Lethal Company game folder:
   - `Game settings button` > `Manage` > `Browse local files`